OpenSociocracy/documentation-website/docs/quick-start/index.md

 ## Make Decisions with Consent

-Consent decision making can help move forwards more quickly.
-It allows enough input to avoid major missteps, without ceating a bottleneck for progress.
+Consent decision making can help move forwards quickly.
+It allows enough input to avoid major missteps, without ceating a bottleneck to progress.
 Allowing more people a voice creates a better solution, and increases acceptance.

 [Get started](/quick-start/using-sociocracy-for-decision-making/)